Stephen-Cook341/Stephen-Cook341.github.io/_pages/about.md

 PhD Researcher at [Royal Holloway University of London](https://www.royalholloway.ac.uk/)

-I am a first-year PhD student at the Information Security Group at Royal Holloway University of London.
+I am a 2nd year PhD student at the Information Security Group at Royal Holloway University of London.
 I am currently working on the security, privacy & accessibility of Health & Assistive Internet of Things (HAIoT), and their accompanying smartphone applications.

 The security, privacy & accessibility of digital health devices have been of interest to researchers in recent years.